 The Health Care Regulation and Quality Improvement program ensures that Oregonians have wide access to the health care they need and that it will be safe and of high quality.

 HCRQI regulates health care facilities, providers and suppliers in acute care and community-based programs.
 These include hospitals, home health agencies, in-home care agencies, hospice programs, ambulatory surgical centers, rural health clinics, special inpatient care facilities, end-stage renal disease dialysis facilities, birthing centers, rehabilitation agencies and clinics, comprehensive outpatient rehabilitation facilities, community mental health centers, hemodialysis technicians and portable x-ray suppliers.
 Please note, the Oregon Trauma Program has recently moved to our section.
-For information on the program please visit the Trauma website.
+For information on the program, please visit the Trauma Systems website.

 In-Home Care Agency Program